Overview

 15. Day Trips to Montenegro and Bosnia and Herzegovina

-Dubrovnik’s location at the far southern end of Croatia makes it easy to include day trips to the nearby countries of Montenegro and Bosnia and Herzegovina.
+Dubrovnik’s location at the far southern end of Croatia makes it easy to include day trips to nearby Montenegro and Bosnia and Herzegovina.

 What you can see in a day: